sandman72/Micropython_Demoboard/README.md

 Included in the firmware directory is a board test file and the invaders game as self contained UF2 files.

 Simply enter the bootsel mode (hold down the bootsel button, while plugging the Pi Pico in) and copy one for the firmwares over.

+The default startup will enter a Menu where you can select games and board demos.
+Connect to the board with a MicroPython Editor like Thonny to programm.

 ### Software:
 The software folder contains some demo scripts to try out the different sensors, buttons, buzzer, LEDs and display.